-Thank you for visiting our site to learn more about Social Work Field Education at Middle Tennessee State University (MTSU).
-Both the MSW and BSW field education programs at MTSU offer robust, experiential learning opportunities in a variety of settings and populations.
+Thank you for visiting our site to learn more about Social Work Practicum Education at Middle Tennessee State University (MTSU).
+Both the MSW and BSW practicum education programs at MTSU offer robust, experiential learning opportunities in a variety of settings and populations.
 MSW students will complete a 900-hour practicum experience while BSW students complete a 425-hour practicum.

 Located in the center of Tennessee and approximately 30 miles from Nashville, MTSU has a variety of diverse partnerships with agencies and organizations to ensure quality learning opportunities for students in the field.

-What is the purpose of field education and why is it important?
+What is the purpose of practicum education and why is it important?

 The purpose of the field practicum is to provide an educationally directed practice experience for the social work student.
 The field experience provides opportunities for social work students to apply the knowledge and skills gained in the classroom to real life interactions with clients.
 Students can observe the benefits and challenges of working within various organizational settings with diverse client populations.
 Through this experience, students become socialized to the profession and can deepen their understanding of the profession’s values and ethics as well as its commitment to social, economic, and environmental justice.

-The Council on Social Work Education (CSWE) has identified field education as the signature pedagogy of social work education:
+The Council on Social Work Education (CSWE) has identified practicum education as the signature pedagogy of social work education:

-Am I qualified to become a field instructor?
+Am I qualified to become a practicum instructor?

 - The social worker will need to have been employed at the organization longer than 6 months.